ruggeri/tech-notes/distributed-systems/spanner.md

    transaction from the pending set.
 4. One key point: you don't remove someone from the pending set until all prior txs have been fully flushed.
+    * I believe this pertains to the flushing of disk blocks?
+    * As in, we don't want to flush changes to disk until all the preceding edits are flushed to disk.

+Note: I'm not sure what the surce is for this version of MVCC?
+I believe I'm trying to offer true serializability, preventing write skew.

 **How Cockroach Does It?**